MobiDataLab/mdl-semantic-enrichment/README.md

 ## **Usage**

-To use the demonstrator one must first open a command line, then activate the virtual environment that has been prepared during the installation procedure, and finally type ```python mat_builder.py```.
+To use the demonstrator one must first open a command line and then activate the virtual environment that has been prepared during the installation procedure.
+Once this is done, the user will have to type ```python mat_builder.py```, which in turn will start the demonstrator execution.
+In the command line it will appear an URL  pointing to the demonstrator interface, and that the user will be able to access with any web browser of preference.
-We refer the reader to the deliverable 4.7, version 1, for more information on how to use the demonstrator.
+We refer the reader to the deliverable 4.7, version 1, for more information on how to use the demonstrator interface.